Which is the best AMD motherboard?

-The Gigabyte X470 Aorus Gaming 7 WiFi is one of the most expensive motherboards in the group, and the design reflects this.
+The Gigabyte X470 Aorus Gaming 7 WiFi is one of the most expensive motherboards in the group and this is reflected in its design.
 It’s covered with huge heatsinks and RGB LEDs, with more lighting options than any other board in this test.

 There are plenty of high-end features, including overclocking buttons, a POST display, and switches to flick between two saved BIOSes.
-The specification is good in the more conventional departments, too – it has memory and PCI support to match the pricier Asus ROG Crosshair board.
+The specification is also good in the more conventional departments – it has memory and PCI support to match the more expensive Asus ROG Crosshair board.

 The Gigabyte has wireless, good audio codecs, and plenty of ports at the rear.
-There isn’t much of a gap between the Gigabyte and the Asus in benchmarks, with the Gigabyte board only falling marginally behind in key gaming and application tests.
+In benchmarks, there isn’t much of a gap between the Gigabyte and the Asus, with the Gigabyte board only falling marginally behind in key gaming and application tests.